 First of all this is not the same sesame paste as tahini, as the white sesame seeds are heavily toasted so the paste has a darker hue.
 The other ingredients are soybean oil, soybean, peanuts, and black sesame paste.
 Sesame paste is mainly used as an ingredient for sauces in dishes such as dan dan noodles and bang bang chicken and as far as I am concerned it’s another of our Asian pantry essentials.

 Japanese mayonnaise is sweeter and more flavourful than American-style mayonnaise.
 This is due to several factors.
 Firstly, only the yolks of the eggs are used and the eggs are of a superior quality with darker yolks.
 Secondly, rice vinegar or apple cider vinegar is used instead of distilled vinegar, but the sauce still has a tang.
 Thirdly, it contains monosodium glutamate (MSG) unless you’re in the United States.
 It’s a perfect accompaniment to fried food such as karaage (Japanese fried chicken) and it’s another of our Asian pantry essentials.
+You’ll find plenty of recipes with Japanese mayonnaise on the site, but try this Japanese potato salad recipe for starters:

 This Chinese rice wine hails from Shaoxing, a city known for rice wine production and is another of our Asian pantry essentials.
 Shaoxing wine has an amber hue and is different to clear rice wine for cooking and cannot be substituted with it.
 It has a deep, rich aroma and taste and is used widely in Chinese cooking – and in almost every dish we make.
 Frustratingly, here in Siem Reap the staff at the supermarkets often put it in the wine section and not the sauce section so I often have trouble finding what for me is another one of our Asian pantry essentials.
+We use Shaoxing wine to season the filling of these delicious pot stickers:

 Mirin, typically labelled as ‘Aji-Mirin’, is a sweet fermented rice wine and is widely used in Japanese dishes and it’s another of our Asian pantry essentials.
 Mirin is quite similar to sake, but is sweeter and has about the same alcohol content as normal wine (around 14%).
 While some websites suggest that you can substitute dry sherry or a dry white wine, if you want to cook authentic Japanese cuisine, it’s best to have this in your pantry.
 It’s used in many marinades and dipping sauces and sherry is most definitely not a good replacement.
+Mirin gets used in the stock in this comforting katsudon recipe:

 Do you have these Asian ingredients in your kitchen cupboards?
 We’d love to know what your Asian pantry essentials are.
 Please feel free to let us know in the Comments below.